 physicalBlockSizeBytes: 4096

-The asyncPrimaryDisk property links the secondary disk to the primary disk’s ID.
-GCP handles replication automatically; the secondary disk mirrors the primary’s data asynchronously.
-Both disks must be the same type and size.
+The asyncPrimaryDisk property creates a secondary disk that mirrors the primary disk’s data.
+The disk field references the primary disk’s ID.
+Replication happens asynchronously, meaning the secondary disk may lag slightly behind the primary.
+Both disks must be the same type (pd-ssd in this case).

 Configure guest OS features and licenses

-Bootable disks for specialized operating systems need guest OS features and licenses declared explicitly.
+Bootable disks for Windows or specialized workloads require guest OS features and licenses.

 import * as pulumi from "@pulumi/pulumi";